AbdelilahOu/Bubly-cli-app/README.md

 - Language selection for subtitles
 - Pagination for long lists
 - Detailed logging to output.log for debugging
-- Automatic installation of yt-dlp and ffmpeg
+- Automatic installation of yt-dlp
 - Clean terminal interface with auto-clear on startup

 ## Getting Started